 The COVID-19 pandemic has challenged healthcare organizations to prepare for increased demands on acute care.
 Crisis triage protocols have been developed, but often use survivability to determine allocation of health care resources(25).
 This approach may stigmatize older adults, and those with chronic illness or disability(26).
 Older adults who contract COVID-19 have higher mortality rates, especially in the presence of chronic medical conditions(26).
-Long-term care (LTC) residents have a high burden of such illnesses and the presence of frailty and dementia further compounds their vulnerability^(27,28).
+LTC residents have a high burden of such illnesses and the presence of frailty and dementia further compounds their vulnerability^(27,28).

-On admission to LTC, advanced care planning and goals of care discussions should occur between individuals and/or their substitute decision makers (SDMs) and health-care teams.
+On admission to LTC, advanced care planning and goals of care discussions should occur between individuals, substitute decision makers (SDMs), and health-care teams.
 Furthermore, these discussions should be routinely revisited(29).
-Individuals and/or SDMs should be provided the best information to make informed choices about whether or not to remain in the LTC setting or be transferred to an acute care setting for treatment and about the level of care that is to be received.
-Individuals and their families must be supported through this process and be able to express their wishes, while also being made aware of the significantly lowered survival rates among older adults with a high burden of medical illness and frailty who become infected with COVID-19.
+Individuals and SDMs should be provided with the information necessary to make informed choices about remaining in LTC or being transferred to acute care and about the level of care that is to be received.
+Individuals and their families must be supported through this process and able to express their wishes, while also being made aware of the significantly lowered survival rates among older adults with multimorbidity who become infected with COVID-19.
 The presence or absence of cognitive impairment should not in itself preclude access to treatment but should factor into decisions about goals of care.
-It is essential that stigma, presumed decreased quality of life, and ageism do not influence these decisions.
+It is essential that stigma and ageism do not influence these decisions.

-Statement 3: Restrictions on in-person visits to LTC must consider the potential effects of these restrictions on the mental health, quality of life, and dignity of LTC residents and their families.
+Statement 3: Restrictions on in-person visits to LTC must include measures that address the potential negative effects of these restrictions on the mental health, quality of life, and dignity of LTC residents and their families.

+Restrictions to LTC visits may need to be implemented rapidly by LTC facilities and public health organizations to minimize the spread of COVID-19 in communities or LTC where risk of transmission is high.
 While some restrictions on LTC visits will be required during infectious disease outbreaks, the least restrictive approaches to visitation permitted during pandemics should be made available to all LTC residents.
-Restrictions intended to prevent the spread of COVID-19 have significant impacts on the social networks of individuals and plans to minimize potential negative impacts of social isolation need to be considered in conjunction with any restrictions to visits in LTC.
+Restrictions intended to prevent the spread of COVID-19 have significant effects on the social network of individuals in LTC, and plans to minimize potential negative impacts of social isolation need to be considered in conjunction with any restrictions to visits in LTC.